-Over the past decade, research conducted across government schools confirms that India has a major reading and comprehension skill problem.
+Over the past decade, research conducted across government schools confirms that India has a major English literacy issue.
 This issue is across languages i.e. the first language (often mother tongue) and second/ third languages as per school curriculum.

 According to ASER 2016, only 45.2% of children from grade 8 could read simple sentences in English.
 This is a matter of great concern since English has become the lingua-franca of the knowledge economy.
 It is socially-empowering and can open up new opportunities for children in higher education and across vocations.

 ASER 2016 states that only 22.8% of the children in government schools in West Bengal can read a basic sentence in English.
 This is less than the national reading average and there are various initiatives underway in the state to address the issue.

 Given the scale of the reading challenge, immediate action is the need of the hour.
 With the latest developments in technology-aided reading, the opportunity to leverage technology to enhance English literacy cannot be ignored.